 WasteForce is the project acronym for Deterring and disrupting illegal trade and management of Waste by developing Tools for Enforcement, Forensics and Capacity Building.
-WasteForce wil run for two years, terminating end of 2020.
+WasteForce wil run for 2,5 years, terminating end of May 2021.

 WasteForce is subdivided into work packages, with differing task leaders, time tables and subjects.
 They are all aiming towards delivering outputs contributing to and reaching the overall project’s objectives.